SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 | 7. | Type in letters and hit enter. | The typed letters should appear on the screen and then be returned vertically.|

-### Test A002 - Testing WifiTest.ino and ensuring the Wifi is connected.
+### Test A002 - Testing WifiTest.ino and ensuring the Wifi is connected

 Note that this test requires Arduino IDE.
 The Serial Test should already have been completed.